Neil Garg

 Neil K. Garg is a Distinguished professor of chemistry and holds the Kenneth N. Trueblood Endowed Chair at the University of California, Los Angeles.

-Garg's research is focused on the chemical synthesis of organic compounds, with an emphasis on the development of new strategies to prepare complex molecules possessing unique structural, biological, and physical properties.
-His group challenges long-standing paradigms of reactivity.
+Garg's research is in synthetic and physical organic chemistry.
+His group challenges long-standing paradigms of reactivity and develops practical synthetic methods.

 The Garg lab is known for making breakthroughs in catalysis, especially strong bond activation of esters and amides using nickel catalysts, and in the understanding and use of distorted, strained intermediates, such as arynes, cyclic alkynes, cyclic allenes, and cyclic 1,2,3-trienes.
 In 2024, they developed practical synthetic chemistry of anti-Bredt olefins, addressing the 100-year old textbook rule known as Bredt's Rule.
+They also developed synthetic chemistry of cubene and quadricyclene and brought the physical organic chemistry concepts of alkene pyramidalization and twisting, non-integer bond orders, and diradicaloids to the synthetic community.

 The Garg laboratory has completed the total syntheses of many natural products, including welwitindolinones, akuammilines, tubingensin alkaloids, and lissodendoric acid A. In 2020, Garg co-Founded ElectraTect, Inc.

-Garg is also a prominent educator and has received many accolades for his classroom teaching, including the Cherry Award.
+Garg is also a prominent educator and science communicator.
+He has received many accolades for his classroom teaching, including the Cherry Award.
 He has inspired a series of student-created music videos to encourage students to learn organic chemistry.
 He has led other projects, such as the Organic Coloring Book series, The O-Chem (Re)-Activity Book, the Backside Attack smartphone app, QR Chem, RS Chemistry, Virtual Reality Chemistry, ChemMatch, Biology And Chemistry Online Notes (BACON). and #MentorFirst.
 In 2023, Garg created a successful summer camp called Chem Kids to teach organic chemistry to children.